azarboon/ai-powered-cdk-best-practices/README.md

 # AWS CDK GitHub Monitor with AI-Assisted Best Practices in Mind

 This AWS CDK application monitors any GitHub repository (in this example, `azarboon/dummy`) for new commits and reads the content of its README file.
-It is an educational AWS app built with AWS CDK in TypeScript, designed to demonstrate best practices such as automated quality checks, automated security checks, automated documentation updates, and more.
+It is an educational AWS app built with AWS CDK in TypeScript, designed to demonstrate best practices such as automated code quality checks, automated security checks, automated documentation updates.

 The app is developed using Amazon Q CLI.
 While Amazon Q CLI can be very powerful, it can also behave unpredictably.
 This project focuses on harnessing its capabilities effectively.
 To achieve this, special attention is given to the development context—specifically, the rules that the AI assistant must follow, which are detailed in PROJECT_RULES.md.
 These rules are designed to guide Amazon Q CLI usage but can also be applied with other AI assistants or in other projects.
 The goal is to create a simple boilerplate that makes working with Amazon Q CLI easier while enforcing code best practices.

 Once this project is finalized, I plan to use it as a foundation for other projects—particularly those focused on scrutinizing error handling and troubleshooting across multiple AWS services.
 As a result, this app intentionally includes various integrations between AWS services that may not represent ideal real-world architecture but serve to demonstrate and test more complex scenarios.

+## Warning

+Given the unpredictable behavior of Amazon Q CLI, there have been instances where unintended changes were committed.
+I address and correct these issues as they arise.

 ## TODO